 Rape and Domestic Violence: The law criminalizes rape of men and women, including spousal rape, and prescribes penalties for rape or forcible sexual assault of between 12 and 15 years' imprisonment and fines up to 100,000 Surinamese dollars (SRD) (\$13,300).
 The government enforced the law effectively, including applying its provisions in cases involving rape of men.
-Police received 513 reports of sexual abuse as of September.
-Authorities investigated and prosecuted all reported cases.
+Authorities investigated and prosecuted all reported cases of sexual abuse.

 Violence against women remained a serious and pervasive problem.
 The law imposes sentences of four to eight years' imprisonment for domestic violence.
-Through September police reported to have received 102 cases of domestic abuse, compared with 421 for the same period in 2017.
-Domestic abuse played a role in four of the 18 homicides committed through September; prosecutions were pending.
+Domestic abuse played a role in two of the 18 homicides committed through September; prosecutions were pending.